 If you are joining an already active research program with approvals in place, you must still complete an attestation; this is referred to as an Add-On Attestation, and contains all the same personal attestation statements as the primary attestation.

 How to check your DPA status

 How To Complete or Revise a Primary Data Privacy Attestation

 Start by Contacting the IRB

 If when you contact the IRB they determine that you are not conducting research, they will give you an official notification known as a Determination of Human Subjects Research.
 This determination does not obviate the need for a data privacy attestation; please follow these instructions on how to complete a Data Privacy Attestation with HSR determination.

 For instructions on how to open a new IRB Protocol, please refer to our step by step instructions on creating a new chart review protocol

-For instructions on how to modify an existing IRB Protocol, please see our guide on opening a protocol modification
+For instructions on how to add a new DPA to an existing IRB Protocol, please see our guide on opening a protocol modification

 Step 1 - Locate the Data Privacy Attestation Link in eProtocol